-There is a hidden mechanism lying in wait for us in this verse.
-The fact that it is there at all borders on our sense of reason and the fantastic.
+There is a hidden ‘process’ just lying in wait for us in this verse.
+The fact that it is there at all borders on our sense of reason.
 To be a brother, or a sister to Jesus is almost absurd.
 (And to be a mother is really pushing the envelope.)
 This verse is a true wonder!
 Too good to be true for a rascal like me.

 But it’s not how we see ourselves, it is how Jesus Christ sees us.
 He sees us promoted and “and raised us up with him and seated with him in the heavenly places in Christ Jesus,” (Ephesians 2:6).
 Ideally, family– as it’s designed to be– is in a level of intimacy exceeding all others.
 I have two younger brothers and in spite of not communicating for months we just ‘tune-in” to each other.
 When we do meet, it is on the same wavelength.

 I’m going to shift gears on you now.
 I devoutly believe that the Kingdom of God, which includes the Church, “flows” through relationships between people.
 Some believe it flows through a denomination, or other structure.
 But it doesn’t.